 Note: All Planning application use the same application form.

 Fences and walls located in the front and street side yard may be up to 4 feet in height provided they do not obstruct vehicle sight distance at driveways or intersections per §14.16.295.
-Side and rear yard fences may be up to 6 feet without a permit.
-Fences over 6 feet require an Administrative Design Review Permit.
-Additional regulations may apply to corner lots.
+Side and rear yard fences may be up to 7 feet without a permit Additional regulations may apply to corner lots.
 Fences can be tricky and we strongly recommend that you contact the Planning Division for a more complete explanation of Fences and Walls.
 The Planning Division can be contacted by phone (415) 485-3085, email, or in person.
 Please check the public hours prior to visiting.

 New commercial business signs intended for public view (e.g., on an exterior business frontage or an interior sign placed within 10 feet of an exterior facing window) are subject to review and approval of a sign permit.
 Signs composed of professionally manufactured individual letters are generally preferred over hand-painted, box or can signs.
 For more information regarding Signs, including submittal material, check out our Sign Permit Review Handout and fee schedule.